-The Warwick Q-Step Centre has been established to host the Q-Step programme at the University of Warwick.
-Its aim is to deliver a step-change in quantitative skills within one of the strongest UK and global Social Science Faculties.
+The Warwick Q-Step Centre was established to host the Q-Step programme at the University of Warwick.
+The aim of this Programme is to help deliver 'a step-change' in quantitative skills within one of the strongest UK and global Social Science Faculties.

-- Positioning Warwick globally as one of the leading universities of the digital age.
+- Positioning Warwick as one of the leading universities of the digital age.

 Warwick Q-Step Centre alumnus Omer Manhaimer (BA Politics, International Studies and Quantitative Methods, ’22) is European Winner of the 2022 Global Undergraduate Awards.

 Under the patronage of the President of Ireland, The Global Undergraduate Awards is the world’s largest undergraduate awards programme and is often referred to as ‘Junior Nobel’.
 Winning entries were selected by a panel of 640 judges from over 2,800 global submissions across 25 subjects.
 All entries must have received a mark of distinction to be eligible for submission.

 Omer’s entry, "Nonviolent action types and state responses: an empirical test”, in the category of Politics and International Relations, assesses the ability of nonviolent action types to explain variation in state responses to nonviolent collective action in Pakistan.
 In addition to addressing a geographical gap in existing literature, his study employs multinomial logistic models to address a quantitative gap in prior research.

 As winner, Omer was invited to attend the UA Global Summit held in November in Dublin, Ireland, in which he had an opportunity to share his research findings.
 His paper will also be published in UA’s Undergraduate Library.